 - Innovative reflection tools and techniques to increase relevancy, meaning, depth of understanding, and connection to future learning situations

 These activities can be facilitated in any size space with simple materials.
 They can be adapted to varying ages, settings, and abilities.
-Participants will take away strategies that will help them build a positive environment for learning, develop social-emotional skills, actively engage learners, and promote a positive culture in their group sessions, school or workplace.
+Participants will take away strategies that will help them develop social-emotional skills, actively engage learners, and promote a positive culture in their school or workplace.

-Tuition includes lunch and a copy of one of Jen Stanchfield's latest books: Tips & Tools for the Art of Experiential Group Facilitation or Inspired Educator, Inspired Learner: Experiential, Brain-Based Activities and Strategies to Engage, Motivate, Build Community and Create Lasting Lessons.
+Tuition includes lunch and a copy of one of Jen Stanchfield's latest books: Inspired Educator, Inspired Learner: Experiential, Brain-Based Activities and Strategies to Engage, Motivate, Build Community and Create Lasting Lessons.